Flipper-XFW/Xtreme-Firmware/ReadMe.md

 <img align="left" height="160vh" width="10" src="https://upload.wikimedia.org/wikipedia/commons/3/3d/1_120_transparent.png">

-- Interface: Customize every bit of your Flipper, from the desktop animations, to the main menu apps, lockscreen style, statusbar items and screen options like dark mode and lefty mode.
+- <ins><b>Interface:</b></ins> Customize every bit of your Flipper, from the desktop animations, to the main menu apps, lockscreen style, statusbar items and screen options like dark mode and lefty mode.

-- Protocols: Here you can toggle USB & Bluetooth mode for our Bad-Keyboard app, and manage Subghz settings like custom frequencies and extend options.
+- <ins><b>Protocols:</b></ins> Here you can toggle USB & Bluetooth mode for our Bad-Keyboard app, and manage Subghz settings like custom frequencies and extend options.

-- Misc: All the other options that don't fit elsewhere.
+- <ins><b>Misc:</b></ins> All the other options that don't fit elsewhere.
 Change your Flipper's name, change xp level, and manage settings for RGB backlight.

 <br clear="left"/>